-One of the main challenges that people face when they are delivering a speech for the first time is that they are unable to develop a good introduction.
-It is recommendable for individuals to take adequate time to research their topic and organizing their main ideas to make their work easier when writing the speech.
+One of the main challenges that people face when delivering a speech for the first time is that they cannot develop a good introduction.
+It is recommendable for individuals to take adequate time to research their topic and organizing their main ideas to make their work more comfortable when writing the speech.
 The introduction comprises about 15% of the entire speech.
-If you take too much time to present your introduction, you may lose the attention of your audience.
+If you take too much time to present your introduction, you may lose your audience's attention.

 Five Functions of a Speech Introduction